Certificate in Counselling Skills

 Carmen is an integrative body psychotherapist, supervisor and trainer working with individuals, groups, couples and organisations.
 She is a trained mediator and coach and is accredited as a Senior Manager by the Institute of Healthcare Management.
 Her theoretical, clinical, consultancy and teaching experience includes integrative and relational approaches; gestalt body psychotherapy; intercultural, sexual and diversity work; working with creativity and performance; somatic trauma therapy and transpersonal approaches in the psychological therapies.
 Carmen has been teaching psychotherapy, counselling and other psychological approaches to therapy since the 1980’s in the UK and abroad and is a regular keynote speaker.
 She has published a book chapter and various articles on psychotherapy theory, contemporary practice, regulation and governance.
-She is a member of the UKCP psychotherapy council, an EABP accredited member and board member and a member of UKAGT
+She is an Honorary Fellow of the UKCP, President of the EABP (European Association of Body Psychotherapists) and a member of UKAGP.

 MA and Psychotherapy Practitioner Programme core tutor